-Development that will be served by the Walkway Routes will be expected to:
+Proposals to enhance the identified Walkway Routes will be supported.
+Development that is immediately adjacent to the Walkway Routes will be expected to:

-- make financial contributions toward the enhancement of these Walkway Routes; and - not have an unacceptable impact on any Walkway Route, and provide a strategy to mitigate the impact of additional traffic movements on the safety and flow of pedestrian access using those Walkway Routes.
+- ensure the retention and where possible the enhancement of the Walkway Route; and - not have any detrimental impact on the Walkway Route, and assess and address the impact of the additional traffic movements on the safety and flow of pedestrians.